prometheus-operator/prometheus-operator/Documentation/thanos.md

 # Thanos and the Prometheus Operator

+Thanos is a set of components that can be composed into a highly available metric system with unlimited storage capacity.
+The Prometheus Operator provides integration for allowing Prometheus to connect to Thanos.

-There are a few other components, like the queriers and stores, which Thanos needs to be fully functional, that have to be deployed independently.
+These Thanos components include the queriers and stores, which Thanos needs to be fully functional, and should be deployed independently of the Prometheus Operator and its Thanos configuration.
 The [kube-prometheus](contrib/kube-prometheus/) project has some experimental starting points as well as the [thanos project](https://github.com/improbable-eng/thanos/tree/master/kube/manifests).
 In the future there may also be jsonnet configurations for deploying these additional components.

-In short, for the Thanos integration using the the Prometheus Operator to work correctly you will need to have these extra components installed and configured.
+In short, for the Thanos integration using the Prometheus Operator to work correctly you will need to have these extra components installed and configured.